martablangiardo/martablangiardo.github.io/index.md

 - [Session 4.1](Session4.1): Introduction to hierarchical models, choice of prior and model checking (there will be a 10 minute break halfway through it))

+- [Practical 4](Practical4): Hierarchical models, regression and model checking in R-INLA

+The dataset for this practical can be downloaded [here](Practical4/gambia.RData)

 Lunch

-- [Practical 4](Practical4): Hierarchical models, regression and model checking in R-INLA
+- [Practical 4 (cont'd)](Practical4): Hierarchical models, regression and model checking in R-INLA

 Solutions of practical 4 are [here](Practical4/Practical4_Solutions.html)